koncharman/ClickTMtool/README.md

 An important step is to download additional files for CUDA, in our case we needed the file CUDNN64\_8.DLL.
 We saved the file in the following directory: \Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.2\bin or search for a similar directory depending on your installation.
 ## **H2o dependencies**
 Java JDK and the H2o library is required to train models using word2vec (Word Representations) and Deep Averaging Networks (Document Vectors).
 Also, H2o is required to train machine learning models (Prediction Models) when this library is selected instead of CARET.
-If you don’t intend to explore these utilities, you can proceed with the rest functionalities of ClickTMtool.
+If you donÂ’t intend to explore these utilities, you can proceed with the rest functionalities of ClickTMtool.

 Potential error resulting when 32-bit Java is installed.